dosedaf/kyasshu/README.md

 Kyasshu (Japanese for "Cache") is a simple, in-memory key-value store built from scratch in Go.
 It is inspired by Redis and implements the RESP (REdis Serialization Protocol) to handle commands concurrently.

-This project was built as a deep dive into low-level networking, concurrency patterns, protocol implementation, and data structures in Go.
+This project was built as a deep dive into low-level networking, advanced concurrency patterns, protocol implementation, and software architecture in Go.

 ---

 ## ✨ Features
+* **🚀 High-Performance Concurrent Architecture**:
+    * The data store is sharded across multiple partitions, each protected by its own `RWMutex` (Read-Write Lock).
+    * This allows for true parallel processing of commands on different keys, minimizing lock contention and maximizing throughput.

-* **TCP Server** handling multiple concurrent clients using Goroutines.
+* **🔌 Concurrent TCP Server**: Handles multiple simultaneous clients using Goroutines.
-* **RESP Parser** to decode client commands from the raw network stream.
+* **📝 RESP Parser**: Decodes client commands from the raw network stream.
-* **Thread-Safe Data Store** using mutexes to prevent race conditions.
+* **🧱 Modular Design**: Server logic (`main`), data storage (`KeyValueStore`), and protocol formatting (`resp`) are separated into distinct packages for clean, testable code.
 * **Core Commands Implemented**:
     * `PING`: Checks for a connection.
     * `SET key value`: Stores a string value.